How To Reduce Tax Penalties

 How Much Tax Debt Do You Have?

-If the IRS or another tax authority has assessed a penalty for nonpayment or underpayment of taxes, call BC Tax.
-We help clients across Denver, the state of Colorado and the U.S. with IRS penalty and tax abatement.
+If the IRS or another tax authority has assessed a penalty for nonpayment or underpayment of taxes, call BC Tax.Β We help clients across Denver, the state of Colorado and the U.S. with IRS penalties and tax abatement of penalties.
 We can negotiate with the IRS on your behalf and request a tax penalty abatement.

 Financial Consultation